A Classic Bellini Cocktail is made with fresh fruit puree and Prosecco. They are decadently delicious and a long time tradition in Venice, Italy

 - Italian sparkling wine called Prosecco

-- The original Harry’s Bar recipe adds a bit of raspberry or cherry to obtain that historic and famous pink glow
+- The original recipe at Harry’s Bar recipe adds a bit of raspberry or cherry juice to obtain that historic delicious flavor and famous pink color, it even glows

-Making a Bellini is a simple process.
-With just 3 ingredients you can easily serve this cocktail at your next event.
-It’s great for brunch!
+Making bubbly peach Bellini’s is a simple process.
+With just 3 simple ingredients you can easily serve this classic cocktail at your next event.
+It’s great for brunch on a hot summer day!

 - 1/3 cup of raspberries or pitted cherries